Cycling-Almeida wins Giro stage 16, Thomas back in pink | Sports-Games

 Cycling-Almeida wins Giro stage 16, Thomas back in pink

-Almeida (UAE Team Emirates) launched his attack with around five km remaining and beat Thomas in a two-man sprint to earn his first Giro stage win after a mountainous 203-km route that totalled over 5,000m of elevation gain.
-Almeida and Thomas took the fight to race favourite Primoz Roglic, who crossed the line 25 seconds off the pace in third.

-"A special victory, a dream come true," said Almeida, who climbed to second in the overall standings.
-"I worked together with Thomas to put seconds between us and Roglic, but then my main goal was the stage win.
-I try to improve day by day to become the best version of myself."

-Ineos Grenadiers rider Thomas, who lost the overall lead to Bruno Armirail on Saturday, leads Almeida by 18 seconds, with Roglic third at 29 seconds back.
-"It was a very tough day, a lot of climbs," Thomas said.
-"I am happy with how it went.
-I found myself in front with Almeida, he was better in the sprint.
+Ineos Grenadiers rider Thomas, who lost the overall lead to Bruno Armirail on Saturday, leads Almeida by 18 seconds in the general classification.
+Primoz Roglic of Jumbo-Visma crossed the line 25 seconds later for third place, slipping 29 seconds behind Thomas in the overall standings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)